 Zig Zag Muzig Block (ZZMB) is a three-block-structured interactive visual music toy.
-Blocks are working as the sound controller as well as the visual container.
-Following and upgrading the analogue mix and match character toy, ZZMB allows users to compose a new character’s moving image by mixing and matching four different singing characters by twisting around the blocks.
+In this work, blocks work as the sound controller as well as the visual container.
+This upgraded version of the analogue mix-and-match character toy, ZZMB allows users to compose a new character’s moving image by twisting the blocks in order to mix and match four different singing characters.

 Connecting visuals to the musical changes through the play

-There have been numerous projects to connect the physical activity into musical experiences.
-ZZMB shares this basic idea, however, it focuses on the concept that human beings are the greatest instruments themselves.
-Therefore, ZZMB intends to make an environment where the interactivity does not overwhelm the performersí virtue but only enhances the fun aspect of the performances.
-It is adapting the economic format of three-bloc-system from the analogue mix and match character toy and successfully upgrades it into an interactive system.
-Currently being built in a life-size scale, ZZMB (version 2.0) tries to be near the real human performances.
+There are numerous works that strive to connect physical activity to musical experiences.
+ZZMB shares this basic idea, however, it focuses on the concept that human beings are themselves the greatest instruments.
+Therefore, ZZMB intends to create an environment where the interactivity does not overwhelm the performers’ virtue, but only enhances the excitement of the performances.
+It adapts the economic format of the three-block-system from the analogue mix and match character toy and successfully redevelops it as an interactive system.
+Currently being built in a life-size scale, ZZMB (version 2.0) attempts to be nearly equivalent with live human performances.

 Scene of Interaction